 Investors purchasing shares of our Class A common stock in this offering will incur immediate and substantial dilution.
-After giving effect to the sale of our Class A common stock in this offering at the initial public offering price of \$12.00 per share, and after deducting the underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of March 31, 2015 would have been \$64.9 million, or \$2.01 per share of our common stock.
-This represents an immediate increase in pro forma as adjusted net tangible book value of \$2.01 per share to existing stockholders, and an immediate dilution of \$9.99 per share to investors purchasing shares of our Class A common stock in this offering.
+After giving effect to the sale of our Class A common stock in this offering, assuming an initial public offering price of \$13.00 per share, which is the midpoint of the price range on the cover page of this prospectus, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of March 31, 2015 would have been \$70.6 million, or \$2.19 per share of our common stock.
+This represents an immediate increase in pro forma as adjusted net tangible book value of \$2.19 per share to existing stockholders, and an immediate dilution of \$10.81 per share to investors purchasing shares of our Class A common stock in this offering.